mcruzdev/jbiscoito/README.md

 JBiscoito is a command-line interface (CLI) designed for effortlessly consuming and generating projects through scaffolding.

+JBiscoito uses Quarkus, Qute and Jackson for templating :cookie:
 ## Getting Started

 ### Installing JBiscoito